RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 • Is there a minimum age to ride in BellRinger?

-You must be at least 14 years of age to ride in BellRinger.
+You must be at least 14 years of age to Ride in BellRinger.
 Riders who are 14-15 years old may register to Ride the 25-mile and 50-mile routes.
 Riders who are 16 years and older may register for any of the routes.
 Parents or guardians will be required to execute the Rider Agreement and Waiver on behalf of the minor Rider, and each minor Rider must be accompanied by an adult.

 • Can I ride a tandem bicycle in BellRinger?